Bike/hominy/compile-load-semantics.md

 ## Compilation Semantics

-Compiled operatives behave identically to their interpreted counterparts, i.e. with the usual language semantics, as long as the compilation environment's assumptions hold true for the operative's static environent.
-They are functionally indistinguishable, and compilation is transparent.
+Compiled operatives behave identically to their interpreted counterparts, i.e. with the usual language semantics, as long as the compilation environments the compiler used truly reflect their corresponding runtime environments.
+Compiled operatives are functionally indistinguishable from uncompiled operatives: compilation is transparent.

-If the compilation environment's assumptions no longer hold, the effects are undefined in unsafe code.
+If a compilation environment's assumptions no longer hold, the effects are undefined in unsafe code.
 For example, this could happen if a symbol was incompatibly redefined.
 In safe code, either the program behaves as though the old compatible definition was in place, as if the new definition was in place, or it signals an error.

 ## Run-time compilation